HESSE | WILKE: A CHRONOLOGY

 5 opposition and contradiction abstract objects

-6 not symbols for something else detached but intimate personal
+6 not symbols for something else detached but intimate personal20

 After working on a series of square reliefs with washers such as Cincture, Hesse begins to move away from the wall and experiments with floor-based work.
 Her Washer Table marks the first time that she flips the plane to the horizontal.
 Around the same time, she begins to explore box forms, beginning with the raw Inside.
 In June 1967 she makes Accession I. Accession II is the first work she has fabricated, at Arco Metals.